 BT Entertainment with Fibre 2 | 24 months | Avg. speed 67Mb | Weekend calls | £9.99 upfront | £41.99 per month + £100 mastercard

 BT has two packages, one for sports and one for general TV - we feel that the general TV plan is going to be one that most people will find interesting.
 It supplies speeds averaging 67Mb, weekend calls and a now Entertainment pass.
 That includes Sky Atlantic, Sky One and more a well as over 300 box sets.
 All of that comes in at just £41.99 a month and BT will even throw in a £100 Mastercard on top.View Deal

 Now Brilliant Broadband + Sky Entertainment Pass | 12 months | 11Mb avg. speed | FREE upfront | £24.99 per month

 Now TV has been a go-to service for affordable TV plans for ages, and its broadband branch doesn't let the side down.
-Here you get standard broadband speeds and add its Sky Entertainment pass which is FREE for 6 months, which means an absolute stack of great, premium channels to choose from (including Sky Atlantic so you can watch Game of Thrones) and over 300 box sets to binge on.
+Here you get standard broadband speeds and add its Sky Entertainment pass for an extra fiver a month, which means an absolute stack of great, premium channels to choose from (including Sky Atlantic) and over 300 box sets to binge on.
 It's only £7 a month more if you want fibre, too.
-Total cost for 12 months £263.94
+Total cost for 12 months £287.88

 - See all of today's best broadband and TV deals